Skip to Content

 • Daintree Exclusive - Private Tour

-Day 3: Cairns.
-On arrival into Cairns, you will be transferred by private vehicle to your Cairns accommodation for a day at leisure.
+Day 6: Cairns.
+On arrival into Cairns, transfer by private vehicle to Cairns accommodation for a day at leisure.

-Day 4: Daintree National Park.
-After departing Cairns around 7:30 am, you'll head north to the renowned Daintree Rainforest, a 120,000-hectare area estimated to be 180 million years old and recognized as a World Heritage site in 1988.
-Known for having Australia's highest diversity of rainforest mammals, this region offers a rich experience of ancient flora and fauna.
+Day 7: Daintree National Park.
+Depart Cairns in the morning and head north to the Daintree Rainforest, a 120,000-hectare World Heritage site estimated to be 180 million years old.
+This rainforest is renowned for having Australia's highest diversity of rainforest mammals and offers a rich experience of ancient flora and fauna.

-Accompanied by your expert guide, enjoy a 2.5-kilometer walk through a private section of the National Park.
-Learn about its 3,000 plant species, including a vast range of ferns, orchids, and early flowering plants.
-Look for the endemic Boyd's Forest Dragon, White-lipped Tree Frog, and Ulysses Butterfly.
+A 2.5-kilometer walk through a private section of the National Park provides an opportunity to explore 3,000 plant species, including ferns, orchids, and early flowering plants.
+Watch for the endemic Boyd's Forest Dragon, White-lipped Tree Frog, and Ulysses Butterfly.

-You'll then visit the stunning Mossman Gorge, where you can swim and take in the beautiful views.
-Lunch at the Daintree Tea House includes sampling local fruits and berries amidst the sounds of the rainforest.
-Finally, embark on a wildlife cruise along the Daintree River on a solar-powered vessel, where you can spot Saltwater Crocodiles and various bird species, including kingfishers, herons, and eagles.
+Visit Mossman Gorge to swim and enjoy the scenic views.
+Lunch at the Daintree Tea House includes local fruits and berries amid the sounds of the rainforest.
+Conclude the day with a wildlife cruise along the Daintree River on a solar-powered vessel, where sightings may include Saltwater Crocodiles and bird species such as kingfishers, herons, and eagles.

 • Atherton Tablelands - Private Tour

-Guided by an expert, you'll explore prime birdwatching spots to see a variety of songbirds, including the Red-backed Fairy-wren, Golden Bowerbird, and Victoria's Riflebird.
-The next stop is Lake Barrine, a crater lake formed by ancient volcanic activity.
-After a delicious morning tea, your guide will share insights into the lakeside rainforest's flora and fauna.
-Enjoy a one-hour lake cruise for wildlife and photo opportunities, where you might spot Red-legged Pademelons, Musky Rat Kangaroos, and various birds.
-Following a seafood lunch, you'll search for the elusive Platypus.
-The day concludes with breathtaking views at Milla Milla Lookout and an option to swim at Lake Eacham or search for the iconic Lumholtz Tree-Kangaroo.
+Next, visit Lake Barrine, a crater lake formed by ancient volcanic activity.
+Following morning tea, enjoy a one-hour lake cruise to observe wildlife and photograph the surrounding rainforest, with potential sightings of Red-legged Pademelons, Musky Rat Kangaroos, and various bird species.
+After a seafood lunch, search for the elusive Platypus.
+Conclude the day with breathtaking views from Milla Milla Lookout and an optional swim at Lake Eacham or a search for the iconic Lumholtz Tree-Kangaroo.

 • Frankland Islands National Park - Shared Tour

-Day 6: Frankland Islands National Park & Great Barrier Reef.
-Your tropical island adventure begins with an air-conditioned coach pickup from Cairns, heading south through the stunning UNESCO World Heritage-listed rainforest and vast sugar cane fields.
-You'll pass Walsh's Pyramid, the tallest natural freestanding pyramid in the world, before arriving at Deeral, just 45 minutes from Cairns.
+Day 9: Frankland Islands National Park & Great Barrier Reef.
+Begin this tropical island adventure with an air-conditioned coach transfer from Cairns, heading south through UNESCO World Heritage-listed rainforest and sugar cane fields.
+Pass Walsh's Pyramid, the tallest natural freestanding pyramid in the world, before arriving at Deeral, approximately 45 minutes from Cairns.

-From Deeral, board the Turtle Islander vessel for a peaceful 30-minute cruise along the Mulgrave River, surrounded by lush rainforest and mangroves teeming with birdlife, including kingfishers, ibis, and spoonbills, as well as Saltwater Crocodiles.
-The boat then ventures into the traditional sea country of the Mandingalby Yidinji and Gungandji peoples, reaching Normanby Island, just 10 kilometres offshore.
+From Deeral, board the Turtle Islander vessel for a 30-minute cruise along the Mulgrave River, surrounded by rainforest and mangroves rich in birdlife such as kingfishers, ibis, and spoonbills, along with sightings of Saltwater Crocodiles.
+Continue into the traditional sea country of the Mandingalbay Yidinji and Gungandji peoples to reach Normanby Island, 10 kilometres offshore.

 • Hervey Bay Whale Watching or Nature Cruise - Shared Tour

-Day 8: Ultimate Hervey Bay Whale Watching (July - October).
-Beginning at Great Sandy Straits Marina, you'll board the custom-built Ocean Defender, a low-profile rigid inflatable boat designed for unobstructed 360-degree views of the whales.
-With a capacity for 38 passengers, the boat offers forward-facing seats and ample shade.
-The boat's speed ensures swift access to Platypus Bay, a popular area where whales come to rest, play, and interact.
-Between July and October, over 30% of Australia's migrating Humpback Whales rest in Hervey Bay, including breeding pairs and mothers with calves.
-The crew, trained in marine sciences, will guide you through the fascinating behaviours of Humpback Whales, such as breaches, tail slaps, and spy hopping.
-You'll also have the chance to listen to the whales' songs using underwater hydrophones.
+Day 11: Ultimate Hervey Bay Whale Watching (July - October).
+Boarding begins at Great Sandy Straits Marina on the custom-built Ocean Defender, a low-profile rigid inflatable boat designed for unobstructed 360-degree views of whales.
+The vessel accommodates 38 passengers, with forward-facing seats and ample shade, while its speed ensures quick access to Platypus Bay, a prime area where whales rest, play, and interact.
+Between July and October, over 30% of Australia's migrating Humpback Whales gather in Hervey Bay, including breeding pairs and mothers with calves.
+Trained marine science crew guide observations of fascinating whale behaviours such as breaches, tail slaps, and spy hopping, with the chance to listen to whale songs via underwater hydrophones.

-The guide team will also engage children with fun and educational activities as part of their Junior Naturalist Programme, aimed to inspire the next generation of environmental stewards as they learn about marine ecosystems and conservation.
-Your ticket includes free snacks, soft drinks, and a full-colour Whalewatch Guide from the Pacific Whale Foundation's Research Department.
-All proceeds from sales of the whale watching experiences support whale and dolphin research, marine education for children, and ocean conservation programs in Australia and around the world.
+Children can participate in the Junior Naturalist Programme, engaging in fun educational activities to inspire future environmental stewards.
+Tickets include complimentary snacks, soft drinks, and a full-colour Whalewatch Guide from the Pacific Whale Foundation Research Department.
+Proceeds from the experience support whale and dolphin research, marine education for children, and ocean conservation programs in Australia and worldwide.

 Hervey Bay Nature Cruise (March - late May).
-Explore the Great Sandy Marine Park, with your family in search of various marine species, including the vulnerable Australian Humpback Dolphin, Dugong, and other dolphins, rays, sharks, sea snakes, and turtles.
-Bird watchers can spot migratory waders like snipes and curlews, as well as local species such as Osprey, Brahminy Kites, and White-bellied Sea Eagles.
-You'll learn about the area's natural environment, history, conservation efforts, and ongoing research since 1984.
-They can also participate in citizen science, helping marine biologists with whale and dolphin research.
+Explore the Great Sandy Marine Park, searching for marine species such as the vulnerable Australian Humpback Dolphin, dugongs, other dolphins, rays, sharks, sea snakes, and turtles.
+Birdwatchers may spot migratory waders like snipes and curlews, alongside local species such as osprey, brahminy kites, and white-bellied sea eagles.
+Learn about the marine park's natural environment, history, conservation initiatives, and ongoing research since 1984.
+Opportunities also exist for citizen science participation, assisting marine biologists with whale and dolphin research.

-Day 9: Hervey Bay or K'gari.
-Enjoy a day of leisure or take an optional tour to K'gari where you can explore the world's largest sand island.
+Day 12: Hervey Bay or K'gari.
+Enjoy a day of leisure or take an optional tour to K'gari to explore the world's largest sand island.
 Experience guided 4WD tours across sandy tracks, visit pristine beaches like Lake McKenzie and Eli Creek, and admire ancient rainforests, towering sand dunes, freshwater lakes and wildlife.

 Media Gallery